 In sum, the government's efforts to improve RMS and regulatory reform have produced major gains in moving towards a global market-driven economy.
 The radical approach of the current government is remarkable, having had a tremendous impact on the entire regulatory stock.
-It has laid the groundwork for moving towards market-driven regulations by clearing regulations through government intervention.
+It has laid the groundwork for moving forward towards market-driven regulations by clearing regulations through government intervention.

-In Parts 2 and 3 of this chapter, we explore the details of two regulatory changes: golf course construction controls and the opening hours of food services businesses.
+In Sections 2 and 3 of this paper, we explore the details of two regulatory changes: to golf course construction controls, and the opening hours of food services businesses.
 In particular, we explore regulatory reform in response to the economic crisis of the late 1990s and the evolving process of regulatory reform and the RMS.

-Part 2 on the evolution of golf course regulation in Korea illustrates that multiple regulatory responses are necessary to adequately respond to the unintended consequences of regulation.
+In the following section, we explore the evolution of golf course regulation in Korea.
+This case illustrates that multiple regulatory responses are necessary to adequately respond to the unintended consequences of regulation.
 Because of its iterative nature, golf course regulation was responsive to environmental needs, as well as to industry demands and the government's attempts to transform existing policy.

-Part 2: The Case of Golf Course Regulation in Korea[#]
+Section 2: The Case of Golf Course Regulation in Korea#

-1. Introduction
+1.Introduction

-Until the early 2000s, it took a great deal of time and effort to undertake and complete the construction of a golf course in Korea; the administrative procedures alone took 3 to 4 years.
-Since the reform carried out in accordance with the 'Golf Course Promotion Policy' in 2004, the time required has been halved to around 1 to 2 years.
-Regarding the economic benefits as a result of regulatory reform, total administrative cost savings of \(\pi 3.7\) billion have been made for each golf course, and total potential savings of \(\pi 3.88.5\) billion may have been made if applied to all 105 golf courses that were under construction during the period (Lee et al., 2006).
+Until the early 2000s, it took a great deal of time and effort to undertake and complete the construction of a golf course in Korea; the administrative procedures alone took three to four years.
+Since reform carried out in accordance with the 'Golf Course Promotion Policy' in 2004, the time required has been halved to around one to two years.
+Regarding the economic benefits as a result of regulatory reform, total administrative cost savings of \#3.7 billion have been made for each golf course, and total potential savings of \#388.5 billion may have been made if applied to all 105 golf courses that were under construction during the period (Lee et al., 2006).

 The contribution of regulatory reform towards golf course construction has not simply been limited to reducing administrative costs and the time required.
-As a golf course is being constructed, the economic effects are also positive as a result of the hiring of local residents and stimulating the construction business (Cho, 2004).
+As a golf course is being constructed, the economic effects are also positive through the hiring of local residents and stimulating the construction business (Cho, 2004).
 The number of golf course users has increased in accordance with the government's efforts to promote golf as a popular public sport since 1988.
 Such positive economic effects have been pioneered through golf course construction and have also worked as a driving force in mitigating burdensome golf course regulations.
 However, some unintended side effects were caused by mitigating a number of golf site regulations.
-To construct golf courses at lower cost, entrepreneurs began construction in mountainous areas where land is cheaper.
+In order to construct golf courses at lower cost, entrepreneurs began construction in mountainous areas in order to purchase land more easily, but the impact on nearby areas was that they suffered environmental damage.
+For example, agricultural pesticides used in managing grass on golf courses caused environmental contamination in neighbouring areas.